dshanske/simple-location/readme.md

 ## Upgrade Notice ##

+### 5.0.0 ###

+Due to extensive refactoring in this version, there may be unanticipated behavior.
+Old functions have been removed and users calling them directly may need to
+New global functions have been introduced to reduce the calls to specific classes.
+Weather and location data has been separated into separate storage locations and functions, with a new signature based on the Metadata API.
+This means that rolling back once the data is migrated could be problematic and the recommendation is to backup before upgrading.

+Venues are introduced officially.
+They replace the Zone feature and will be expanded to additional functionality in future.
+They should be considered a beta feature at this point.

+The ability to set location taxonomy to display over address is currently global.
+Will be looking for better control in future.

 ### 4.4.0 ###

 This update includes support for Locations.
 Which will be generated when a new location is looked up.